 Strickland was born on September 25, 1962, in Seoul, South Korea, the only child of Willie and Inmin Kim Strickland.
 When Marilyn was a year old, Army Spec/5 Willie Strickland was transferred to Fort Lee, Virginia where Inmin Kim experienced for the first time the harsh reality of the segregated South.
 The family was later stationed in Alaska, and after Willie retired from the service, they settled in Tacoma in 1967.
-They chose the city partly because Willie Strickland was stationed at nearby Fort Lewis during World War II.
+They chose the city partly because Willie Strickland had been stationed at nearby Fort Lewis during World War II.

 Marilyn Strickland grew up in Tacoma’s blue-collar South End and attended Mount Tahoma where she was a cheerleader.
 After graduating in 1980, she attended the University of Washington, Seattle where she majored in sociology.
 After graduation, she worked briefly in Seattle and then moved to Atlanta, Georgia.
 After living there for three years, she entered the MBA program at Clark Atlanta University and successfully completed a degree in marketing and communications.

-At the time, Strickland foresaw a career on the East Coast, but when corporate positions provided difficult to obtain, she returned, a bit reluctantly, to the Northwest.
+At the time, Strickland foresaw a career on the East Coast, but when corporate positions proved difficult to obtain, she returned, a bit reluctantly, to the Northwest.
 She accepted a position with Starbucks in Seattle, but she left in 1994 to accept a position with Tacoma’s JayRay Communications firm.

 Former Tacoma Mayor Brian Ebersole convinced Strickland to run for an open seat on the city council in 2007.
 Despite being dismissed as an underdog in the contest, she finished first in the primary election and then won the general in a landslide.

 Two years later in 2009, she entered the race for Tacoma mayor and bested a well-known candidate, architect Jim Merritt.
 It was a close election with the outcome determined by the votes that came from her South Tacoma neighborhood.
 At age 47, Strickland was elected the 38th mayor of Tacoma.